nervosnetwork/rfcs/rfcs/0017-tx-valid-since/0017-tx-valid-since.md

   input = CKB.load_current_input
   # fail if it is absolute lock
   return false if input.valid_since[63].zero?
-  # fail if time_type is block number
+  # fail if metric_type is block number
   return false if input.valid_since[62].zero?
   # extract lower 56 bits and convert to seconds
   time = (valid_since & 0x00ffffffffffffff) << 9